teamdfir/sift-bootstrap/README.md

 **If you are running into errors, please check the troubleshooting section first**

+**Parts of this script were borrowed from SaltStack's bootstrap script!
+Thanks!**

 Documentation
 =============
 Check out the latest documentation for SIFT at http://sift.readthedocs.org/en/latest